alexander-pick/MKMTool/README.md

 ### Settings
 But first, let's see settings you can choose in the config.xml file (values are entered without quotes):
 + **UseStockGetFile:** values can be "true" or "false", true by default.
 It is relevant for Price Update and View Inventory modules.
 It is a faster method of getting all of your stock in a single API request.
 The alternative uses 1 API request per 100 articles.
 However, it includes more information.
+Rarity is not included in the file version and is also not in the database downloadable from MKM.
+We have to now store it in our database as an additional column.
+Since obtaining it takes requests, it is done only when needed (i.e. you are updating a card for which you don't yet have rarity in your local database).
+When UseStockGetFile is set to false, it reads rarity and so it also updates it in the database for all articles that are being updated.
+If it is set to true, we have to do 1 request per each card with unknown rarity.
+Therefore, it is recommended to run price update once with UseStockGetFile set to false to get rarity for all cards in your current stock.
+Once that is done, you can switch to the more efficient UseStockGetFile = true.
+Newly added cards will use 1 additional requests, but that should be OK unless you are adding large batch of new cards (in that case you might want to do 1 run with UseStockGetFile set to false).
-While it is irrelevant for Price Update, in View Inventory the following can be seen only when setting UseStockGetFile to false: Rarity, LocName (name in the language of the card), inShoppingCart (true or false if the item is currently in shopping card) and lastEdited (time you last edited the article).
-Also, see idGame setting below.
+While it is irrelevant for Price Update, in View Inventory the following can be seen only when setting UseStockGetFile to false: LocName (name in the language of the card), inShoppingCart (true or false if the item is currently in shopping card) and lastEdited (time you last edited the article).
+Also, see Games setting below.
-+ **idGame:** if UseStockGetFile is set to true, we retrieve only cards of one single game.
-By default it is Magic: the Gathering, idGame 1.
-2 is world of warcraft, 3 Yu-Gi-Oh etc. (don't know the rest since the API call that should give us a list of all games does not work and they don't have it anywhere on website...just experiment or ask support).
-If you want MKMTool to process several games at once, you will have to use UseStockGetFile = false.
++ **Games:** if UseStockGetFile is set to true, we retrieve only cards of the specified games during price update/appraisal.
+The local database keeps all the products, but during processing (price updates etc.), we use only a subset of the database - only single cards from the games specified by this setting.
+This is because working with the whole database can take a long time, so keep the number of games you process to minimum for better performance.
+Keep the games you do not want commented (enclosed in <!-- -->), uncomment it to enable it.
+For example, config_template.xml has only Magic the Gathering uncommented and all other commented, i.e. MKMTool will work optimized for Magic the Gathering.
 + **CSVExportSeparator:** separator to use when exporting CSV files.
 Default comma (','), other reasonable choice is semicolon (';').
 Note that this is only for export: for importing, the separator can only be comma or semicolon and it is detected automatically, it does not take this setting into account.
 So if you use something else than , or ; for exporting, you will not be able to open that file in MKMTool.
 Also, note that this will be used even if the export format requires other separator (for example, DeckBox.org requires comma, so even if you choose to export in Deckbox format in Price External List, Deckbox will not accept that file if you set something other than comma as CSVExportSeparator).
 + **MyCountryCode:** decides which country will be treated as your "domestic".
 Leave it empty to have it read from MKM (default).
 Use D for Germany, otherwise codes from here (but only for countries available on cardmarket): https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2